WebDevBernard/AWS-Lambda-Project/README.md

 ## About

-- An app that models player engagement data in World of Warcraft Mythic+ Dungeons.
+- An app that calculates player count in World of Warcraft Mythic+ Dungeons.

 - This app is partially automated using AWS Lambda and CloudWatch events.
 It only needs to be updated at the start of each season.
 The data comes from Raider.io API, but a database is required to make this data useful.